Irshadmeer/INS-group/content/authors/aunas/_index.md

 ---
 # Display name
-title: Mustafa Ozger
+title: Aunas Manzoor

 # Full name (for SEO)
-first_name: Mustafa
+first_name: Aunas
-last_name: Ozger
+last_name: Manzoor

 # Username (this should match the folder name)
 authors:
-  - mustafa
+  - aunas

 # Is this the primary user of the site?
 superuser: false